 Portfolio Pathway podcast series

-This is a special podcast mini-series focusing on the portfolio pathway programme (previously referred to as the Certificate of Eligibility for Specialist Registration - CESR) , which is the process that enables doctors who don't hold a Certificate of Completion of Training (CCT) to join the GMC's specialist register and therefore be eligible to take up substantive consultant posts.
+This is a special podcast mini-series focusing on the portfolio pathway (previously referred to as the Certificate of Eligibility for Specialist Registration - CESR) , which is the process that enables doctors who don't hold a Certificate of Completion of Training (CCT) to join the GMC's specialist register and therefore be eligible to take up substantive consultant posts.

-- Non-Clinical domains
+- Non-clinical domains

 - Clinical domains